 Instructions

-- Stir in the spinach and simmer until wilted, approximately 2 minutes.
-Return the shrimp to the skillet and add the fresh lime juice and cilantro.
-Season with additional salt and black pepper, to taste, and stir to combine.
-Serve immediately over steamed rice (or cauliflower rice if desired).
+- Add the spinach, stir, and cook until it's wilted, for about 2 minutes.
+Add the shrimp back to the skillet, and add the lime juice and cilantro.
+Taste test and add additional salt and pepper, if needed.
+Serve as is or serve it with steamed rice (or cauliflower rice for a low carb and keto version).

 Notes